 Geographically, there are a number of different regions in Florida, only a few of which are relevant to visitors:

-- The Panhandle: So called for reasons obvious to anyone looking at a map of the state, the Panhandle is home to Tallahassee, Florida's largely forgettable capital city, with little else of note besides being the home of Florida State University (and also the historically-black Florida A&M University).
+The Panhandle: So called for reasons obvious to anyone looking at a map of the state, the Panhandle is home to Tallahassee, Florida's largely forgettable capital city, with little else of note besides being the home of Florida State University (and also the historically-black Florida A&M University).
 Some nice Gulf beaches up herenote Panama City in particular has gained a status as the mecca for college students on Spring Break and...not much else.
 Peculiarly, much of the Panhandle is in a different time zone (Central) than the rest of the state, due the time line being a continuation of the Alabama/Georgia bordernote This also makes Florida the geographically easternmost region of the US to be part of the Central Time Zone.
 It's sometimes grouped with Southern Alabama/Georgia.

-- North Florida: It's the oldest and most historic part of Florida, home to Jacksonville (the largest and most populous city in the state and, surprisingly, the largest city in the contiguous United States... by land area, that is.note The five largest cities in the United States by land area are all in Alaska.
+North Florida: It's the oldest and most historic part of Florida, home to Jacksonville (the largest and most populous city in the state and, surprisingly, the largest city in the contiguous United States... by land area, that is.note The five largest cities in the United States by land area are all in Alaska.
 From largest to smallest, they are Yakutat, Sitka, Juneau, Wrangell, and Anchorage.
 The state's most populous city by far is Anchorage, to give you an idea of what this statistic means.)
 Saint Augustine (the oldest continuously inhabited city in the country), and... not much else.
 Pretty much still the Deep South, but with a couple of 16th and 17th century Spanish forts.

-- South Florida also had the third-largest Jewish population in the world, coming right after the Big Applesauce and Israel.
+South Florida also had the third-largest Jewish population in the world, coming right after the Big Applesauce and Israel.
 Not all of them are Alter Kockers, but some are - especially around South Beach and Boca Raton.

 The Keys: An archipelago of islands off the coast of South Florida, with the two most famous being Key Largo (the closest to the mainland) and Key West (the farthest and westernmost island).
 Technically part of Florida, but really, the Keys are the northern edge of the Caribbean and Old Florida does not acknowledge the Keys as part of the state proper.
 The government does, though, and it's a good thing - the Keys are one of the big summer tourist destinations in the United States despite their tendency to get obliterated by hurricanes every couple of years.
 This is not an exaggeration: most of the Keys are for the most part sandbars with delusions of grandeur and can be wiped off the map by a hurricane.note Well, that's not exactly true, as the Keys proper are a mostly submerged limestone ridge, but still low enough that everything, aside from the Nigh Invulnerable Hemingway House, can get blown or washed off.
 Including those nice beaches installed on Key West at such expense.

-As if that weren't enough, Florida has more tornadoes per square mile than any other state, thought most of those are pretty weak.note The vast majority of these are actually spun-off from the aforementioned hurricanes so, even when they do cause major damage, are often still overshadowed by the larger storms.
+As if that weren't enough, Florida has more tornadoes per square mile than any other state, though most of those are pretty weak.note The vast majority of these are actually spun-off from the aforementioned hurricanes so, even when they do cause major damage, are often still overshadowed by the larger storms.

 Tropes Commonly Associated With Florida: